Comparisons12 min read

 Built-in ad network + Boosts Smaller free tier (2,500 subs)

-Best analytics in the category Less mature automation builder
+Best analytics in the space Less mature automation builder

 Flat, predictable pricing at scale Fewer third-party integrations